Max Born: Later life

 In January 1933, the Nazi Party came to power in Germany.
-In May, Born became one of six Jewish professors at Goettingen who were suspended with pay; Franck had already resigned.
-In twelve years, they had built Goettingen into one of the world's foremost centres for physics.
+In May, Born became one of six Jewish professors at Göttingen who were suspended with pay; Franck had already resigned.
+In twelve years, they had built Göttingen into one of the world's foremost centres for physics.
 Born began looking for a new job, writing to Maria Goeppert Mayer at Johns Hopkins University and Rudi Ladenburg at Princeton University.
-He accepted an offer from St. John's College, Cambridge.
+He accepted an offer from St John's College, Cambridge.
 At Cambridge, he wrote a popular science book, The Restless Universe, and a textbook, Atomic Physics, that soon became a standard text, going through seven editions.
 His family soon settled into life in England, with his daughters Irene and Gritli becoming engaged to Welshman Brinley (Bryn) Newton-John and Englishman Maurice Pryce respectively.
 Born's granddaughter Olivia Newton-John was the daughter of Irene.

+Born's residency at the Indian Institute of Science, Bangalore, 1935–36.
+Photographs from the B. S. Madhava Rao family archive.

+Max Born and Hedi Born visiting B.S.
+Madhava Rao's home in Bangalore, c.
+October 1935.
+Standing (l–r): B.S.
+Venkata Rao, B.S.
+Madhava Rao (holding son Arun), B.S.
+Bheema Rao.
+Seated (l–r): Ms. Fryer, Subhadra Bai, Shakuntala, Max Born, Hedi Born, Leelavathi, Kapila Bai, Ms. Muriel Robinson.
+Identifications confirmed by Leelavathi (BSM's daughter), 2026.